 It's an insane plan, with a host of unknowns.
 And it's all dependent on the success of Musk's private company, SpaceX, and its fleet of reusable Starships.
 This autonomous space rocket, designed to carry 100 people to Mars, has made one successful high altitude trip and is scheduled to make monthly orbital test trips throughout 2023.

 "I'd like to die on Mars.
 Just not on impact." - Elon Musk

 But how did Musk get to this point?
 How did he find the money for such extravagant space dreams?
 And how will it be affected by his $44 billion buyout of Twitter?

 Elon was born in South Africa in 1971 to Errol, an electromechanical engineer, and Maye, a model and nutritional scientist.
 Elon grew up with his younger brother and sister, Kimbal and Toska, in the suburbs of Pretoria.

 Being on the autism spectrum, Elon took to certain ideas obsessively.
 This gave him the ability to absorb lots of information about specialist subjects.
 But it also meant he found it hard to interpret the language, mindset, and social cues of other people.

 "I would just tend to take things very literally... but then that turned out to be wrong.
 [People were not] simply saying exactly what they mean, there's all sorts of other things that are meant, and it took me a while to figure that out." - Elon Musk

-As a teenager, Elon became a huge fan of science fiction.
+Teenage Elon adored science fiction.
 He devoured Isaac Asimov's futuristic series, Foundation, and was deeply inspired by its message to prolong and advance civilisation.
 This kid dreamed big.
 Unfortunately, his love of humanity was seen as "not cool" by bullies who routinely attacked him, once throwing him down a flight of stairs and beating him unconscious.